 - What about if my HIV status is only discovered when I am in labour?

-- Can I carry on taking ART after a short course to prevent vertical transmission?
+- Should I carry on taking ART after my baby is born?

 - Should I expect more side effects when I am pregnant?